 - RIF/Letter of Support: Alumnae will take care of adding these docs to your packets prior to forwarding on to the sorority houses.

 *Be sure to check each sorority’s website and your local alumnae Panhellenic's website for specific requirements!

 Presentation folders: Folders are an excellent choice for those of you who will be dropping off your packets in person.
 If you're planning on ordering a set of our Pocket Folders, you also have the option to add a personalized folder sticker to give your packets a polished, branded look!

-- Additional copies of your résumé, transcript, and/or SAT and ACT scores: Including two copies of these items isn't 100% necessary, but the practice is sometimes suggested by alumnae Panhellenics.
+- Additional copies of your résumé, academic information, and/or SAT and ACT scores: Including two copies of these items isn't 100% necessary, but the practice is sometimes suggested by alumnae Panhellenics.
 The thought is that one copy of each item will be used exclusively by the alumna writing your letter of recommendation, and the other copy will be sent on to the sorority house.
 Think of this as a preventative measure taken against fingerprints and accidental coffee spills!